johnridesabike/bikewalklife/content/posts/2020/08/pattie-baker-s-you-go-girl-blog-series.md

 >
 > Meet your life in all its gore and glory head-on, on a path and at a pace that lets you look humanity in the face and recognize your unique and necessary place in it.

-## The complete “You Go, Girl!” series
+## The complete list of “You Go, Girl!” articles

 * [Meet Alison Dewey](https://travelingatthespeedofbike.com/2020/08/01/meet-alison-dewey/)
 * [Meet Courtney Cobbs](https://travelingatthespeedofbike.com/2020/08/02/meet-courtney-cobbs/)